Housing Accommodations for Students with Disabilities

 In the event of extended absences or staff vacancies, a designee for any of these positions may be consulted.
 Also, the Director of Facility Services is not a regular member of the committee.
 However, this person may be consulted if the health care professional's recommendation has an impact on existing facilities.
 In such cases, the Director will have limited access to the information provided in the documentation.

-If approved, changes to housing assignments and/or meal plans are provided for the academic year only.
+If approved, changes to housing assignments and/or meal plans are provided for the current academic year only.
 Students who have been given special consideration must resubmit their request annually (during the room select process held each spring, as explained in the timeline section above).
 They must also be prepared to resubmit updated documentation as requested by the Committee.

 Temporary medical conditions